How To Keep Garlic Powder From Getting Hard

-3 Reasons Why Your Garlic Powder Goes Hard
+3 Reasons Why Garlic Powder Gets Hard

 The first step to preventing anything from happening is to know the cause.
-So, when it comes to keeping your garlic powder from becoming hard, you first need to know why it happens.
+So, when it comes to keeping your garlic powder properly, you first need to know why it happens.

 - Exposure to moisture.

 - Keeping the garlic powder for too long.

 - Storing it in an unsealed jar or container.

 Those are the three most common causes for this problem.
 It’s important to take a quick look at each three in more detail.